 Tom Reilly and Diego Opatowski

-Project: Loko is a six-part documentary series following the extraordinary tale of one Māori man’s journey from gangs to international fame and back again, including spending time in a mental health unit, becoming homeless and seeking wellness through te ao Māori.
-The series will be released via the New Zealand Herald’s online platform in 2021.
+Project: Loko is a seven-part documentary series following the extraordinary tale of one Māori man’s journey from gangs to international fame and back again, including spending time in a mental health unit, becoming homeless and seeking wellness through te ao Māori.
+The series was released via the New Zealand Herald’s online platform in 2021.

 Project: Just Listen is a seven-part New Zealand Herald podcast series on how to support someone living with serious and ongoing mental distress.
 Each episode explores how friends and whānau members have helped their loved ones through tough times.